 - The best movies on HBO Go and HBO Now

-8) Logan Lucky (Amazon Prime)
+8) Logan Lucky (Amazon Prime, Showtime)

-10) Booksmart (Hulu)
+10) Booksmart (Amazon Prime, Hulu)

 Booksmart is already being compared to other similar films in the genre, like Superbad.
 Yet Booksmart is more than a simple graduation party comedy.
-At its core, this feel good movie, available on Hulu, is about female friendships and the process of becoming an adult.
+At its core, this feel-good movie, available on Hulu, is about female friendships and the process of becoming an adult.
 Its complicated characters and smart writing make it one of the best comedies I’ve seen in recent years. —Tiffany Kelly

-During Michael Cera’s glorious mid-aughts run of comedies, he starred alongside Kat Dennings in this infinitely charming and funny feel good movie that’s now on Amazon Prime.
+During Michael Cera’s glorious mid-aughts run of comedies, he starred alongside Kat Dennings in this infinitely charming and funny feel-good movie that’s now on Amazon Prime.
 Nick and Norah, strangers at the start of the movie, turn their meet-cute into an all-night chase around New York to catch a secret show by the elusive band Where’s Fluffy.
 The rom-com is plenty funny, but the relationship between Nick and Norah elevates the movie above most of its peers. —E.S.

-12) Babe (HBO Go)
+12) Babe (Amazon Prime)

 Nominated for best picture and co-written by Mad Max’s George Miller (who went on to direct the movie’s sequel, Babe: Pig in the City) people forget too often that Babe is more than the cute pig movie.
 It’s also a poignant, deeply moving, and occasionally harrowing story about finding compassion in unexpected places and the unlikely triumph of a group of underdogs (and one under-pig.)
 Even today, it’s still hard not to tear up when Farmer Hoggett tells Babe, “That’ll do, pig.
 That’ll do.” —Chris Osterndorf

-13) Elf (Amazon Prime, free with ads)
+13) Elf (Amazon Prime, HBO Max)

 This 2003 film has become more well-known for being quotable—“You sit on a throne of lies!” is an evergreen line—than being a heartwarming holiday film.
 But Will Ferrell’s portrayal of Buddy, a grown man who has lived his whole life believing he’s an elf, is a more emotive one.
 The film centers on him trying to find his real father.
-Of course, there are still plenty of Ferrell freak outs, and the casting is truly inspired. —A.S.
+Of course, there are still plenty of Ferrell freakouts, and the casting is truly inspired. —A.S.

-14) About Time (Netflix)
+14) About Time (Amazon Prime, Hulu, Starz)

-Richard Curtis, best known for Love, Actually, is a master of the saccharine romantic comedy, and About Time is an overlooked gem in his filmography.
+Richard Curtis, best known for Love, Actually, is a master of saccharine romantic comedy, and About Time is an overlooked gem in his filmography.
 When Tim (Domhnall Gleeson) learns he has the ability to travel back in time and relive moments from his past, he uses that ability to charm Mary.